OpenID Connect (OIDC) Bearer token authentication

 .

-Alternatively, if the discovery endpoint is not available, or if you would like to save on the discovery endpoint round-trip, you can disable the discovery and configure them with relative path values, for example:
+Alternatively, if the discovery endpoint is not available, or if you want to save on the discovery endpoint round-trip, you can disable the discovery and configure them with relative path values.
+For example:

 quarkus.oidc.auth-server-url=http://localhost:8180/realms/quarkus